YunJinHan/TIL/Information Retrieval/Day 4.md

 ============
 Biword indexes
 ------------
-- Index every consecutive pair of terms in the text as a phrase<br>
+- Index every consecutive pair of terms in the text as a phrase
-- Each of these biwords is now a dictionary term<br>
+- Each of these biwords is now a dictionary term

 Problem<br>
 Longer phrase queries -> n words ==> (n+1)Combination(2) ==> O(n^2)<br>